valory-xyz/autonolas-registries/README.md

 ```
 Please note that for the correct mainnet interaction the `ALCHEMY_API_KEY` needs to be exported as an environment variable.

+NOTE: whilst the snapshot does maintain the exact dependency structure between components, agents and services, it does not conserve the ownership structure.

 ## Acknowledgements
 The registries contracts were inspired and based on the following sources:
 - [Rari-Capital](https://github.com/Rari-Capital/solmate).
 Last known audited version: `a9e3ea26a2dc73bfa87f0cb189687d029028e0c5`;